 It is expected that each standard will be covered by evidence derived from a specific piece of work.
 If the assessor considers that the evidence presented demonstrates competence against a standard in terms of knowledge, understanding and application in practice, then the standard should be accepted.

 If an assessor considers the evidence for a standard is inadequate, they should request a clarification of the existing evidence (or resubmission with new evidence from a different piece of work if necessary) and make a clear note of the reasons for the decision in the assessment log.
-A resubmission should generally follow a clarification, i.e. the applicant should be given the opportunity to demonstrate that evidence can be derived from the work already submitted.
+A resubmission should generally follow a clarification, i.e., the applicant should be given the opportunity to demonstrate that evidence can be derived from the work already submitted.

-The difference between clarification and resubmission will be covered in the training, but in summary:
+The difference between clarification and resubmission is covered in training.
+In summary: